Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 Use the `footer` slot in order to add additional content to the bottom of the dialog.

-When used in combination with `primary-action` and `secondary-action` slots, the `footer` content will appear to the left of the action buttons.
+When used in combination with `action-items` slot, the `footer` content will appear to the left of the action items.

 ```html preview
 <style>